ESASSASpace DebrisESOCSpacecraft OperationsGround Systems EngineeringESOC History

 DSA 1 under construction 2002

-ESA's Mars Express, Venus Express and Rosetta scientific missions fall squarely into that category.
-The antenna allows scientific data being collected by Rosetta, for example, to be reliably received on Earth when the spacecraft is up to 900 million kms away – more than six times the distance from the Earth to the Sun!
+ESA's Mars Express and Rosetta scientific missions fall squarely into that category.
+The antenna allows scientific data being collected by Rosetta, for example, to be reliably received on Earth when the spacecraft is hundreds of millions of kilometres away.

-In the future, the station will also be available to communicate with BepiColombo, ESA's mission to Mercury.
+The station is also used to communicate with BepiColombo, ESA's mission to Mercury.

 The station's location was carefully chosen to provide the necessary satellite visibility, the required radio-frequency clearance for data transmission and reception, the best-available weather conditions, which influence station performance (rain attenuation, wind speed), and to satisfy the need for cost-efficient operation and maintenance.